Agora Theatre and Ballroom: East 24th Street

 On May 3, 1982, the attendees at the Huey Lewis and the News concert inspired Huey Lewis to write the song, "The Heart of Rock & Roll."
 Lewis was skeptical that the Cleveland rock scene was better than his home area of San Francisco, but the appreciation of the show and participation of the fans caused him to realize it was the heart of rock & roll.

 In 1984, the Agora was damaged by a fire and closed.
 Two years later, the Agora reopened in a new location on Euclid Avenue, east of Downtown Cleveland.
-It has remained there since then, and today is still a popular concert club, with many national acts playing there when they stop in Cleveland.
+It has remained there since then, and today is still a popular concert club, with many national as well as international acts playing there when they stop in Cleveland.

 History of 5000 Euclid Avenue

 The building currently known as the Agora first opened on March 31, 1913, with an English performance of Aida as the Metropolitan Theatre.
 It was the brainchild of Max Faetkenheuer, an opera promoter and conductor who had also been involved in the construction of the monumental Hippodrome Theatre on Euclid Avenue five years earlier.
 The new opera house was well received and did well early on, but later struggled to stay profitable.
 Among various uses, the Metropolitan was home to a Cleveland's Yiddish theatre troupe in 1927.
 This brief episode in its history came to an end a few months later in 1928 after the troupe was involved in a bus accident on the way to a performance in Youngstown; the actors were too injured to perform and the venture went bankrupt.
 By 1932, the venue had turned into a vaudeville/burlesque house called "The Gayety," hosting "hoofers, comics and strippers."
 The Metropolitan returned to its original use for a short time during the mid-1940s staging comedic musicals, but by the end of the decade stage productions had ceased and the theatre became a full-time movie house.
-From 1951–78, the theater offices were home to radio stations WHK (1420 AM) and WMMS (100.7 FM); the theater itself was known as the WHK Auditorium.
+From 1951–78, the theater offices were home to radio stations WHK (1420 AM) and WMMS nee WHK-FM (100.7 FM); the theater itself was known as the WHK Auditorium.
 In 1968–69 the theater was known as the Cleveland Grande.
 In the early 1980s, it briefly re-opened as the New Hippodrome Theatre showing movies.

-Following the fire which damaged the Agora Ballroom on East 24th Street, club owner Henry LoConti, Sr. decided to move to the 5000 Euclid Avenue location.
+Following the fire which damaged the Agora Ballroom on East 24th Street, club owner Henry LoConti Sr. decided to move to the 5000 Euclid Avenue location.
 Following extensive renovations, the new Agora Metropolitan Theater, the third Cleveland venue to bear the Agora name, opened in October 1986.
 The Agora has two rooms: a 500-person capacity, standing-room-only ballroom with adjoining bar, and an 1800-seat theater.
 It is available for rentals and hosts nationally touring acts.
 Plans are underway to reopen the Backstage Cafe.

 The Agora is the host of Cleveland-based band Mushroomhead's annual Halloween show.

 Henry LoConti Sr. died on July 8, 2014, at age 85.